James Vilade

 James Vilade Bio photoAs one of the most successful college coaches in the history of college baseball, current professional baseball scout James Vilade shares his words and life experiences in sports.
 He delivers the keys to success through motivation and inspiration.
 Vilade takes the audience on a journey that inspires the crowd to achieve more than they ever thought possible individually and as a TEAM.
 His stories will make you laugh, cry, think and be inspired.

-Over the past 20 years Vilade has delivered his powerful motivational message to thousands.
+Over the past 25 years Vilade has delivered his powerful motivational message to thousands.
 Vilade has served as a speaker for The Boys and Girls Club, University of Texas System, Texas GED program, Special Olympics, The Texas High School Baseball Coaches Association, high schools, universities and many other great organizations.

-He served as an assistant coach at NCAA Division I Oklahoma State University for the past four seasons after six years working for the Texas Rangers Double-A affiliate Frisco RoughRiders.
+He served as an assistant coach at NCAA Division I Oklahoma State University from 2016-2019 after six years working for the Texas Rangers Double-A affiliate Frisco RoughRiders.
 With Oklahoma State, Vilade helped guide a College World Series appearance in 2016 — the Cowboys’ first trip to Omaha since 1999 — and a pair of Big 12 Conference Tournament championships (2017 and 2019).
 During his tenure the RoughRiders qualified for the Texas League Playoffs four times and appeared in the Texas League Finals twice.
 The RoughRiders were named Minor League Baseball Team of the Year at the conclusion of the 2008 season, which is the highest team honor in Minor League Baseball.
 Vilade has worked with many major leaguers, including several current Rangers.
 Vilade also served as DFW area scout for the Rangers.

 James Vilade coaching at the plate